publiccodenet/about/organization/strategic-council.md

 The strategic council is a group of individual advisors that help the Foundation for Public Code [board of directors](../organization/governance-model.md#board-of-directors) with key strategic decisions as well as serve as ambassadors for its [mission](mission.md).

+To encourage meeting efficiency, the strategic council has maximum 5 members.
+This number may be changed by the board of directors if necessary.

 ## Members of the strategic council

 This resource lists all members of the strategic council.